vossavant/css-styleguide/README.md

 - **<a href="#2.2.4">2.2.4 Columns</a><a name="user-content-2.2.4"></a>** The final, most versatile piece of the framework are the columns.
 You can specify any width for your column between 5 and 100 (in increments of 5%) by adding the `width-` class and a number.
 Two extra widths are also available: `width-33` and `width-66`.

-  **Note:** your column widths should always add up to 100, and that each row should never have more than 100 in it (otherwise, you may get funky results).
+  **Note:** your column widths should always add up to 100, and each row should never have more than 100 in it (otherwise, you may get funky results).

   **Good**
   ```html